atet/tableau/README.md

 ### 5. Your First Visualization

+* This worksheet is where visualizations are made.
-* Tableau has organized the data on the left-hand side as **Dimensions** or **Measures**.
+* Tableau has automatically organized the data on the left-hand side as **Dimensions** or **Measures**.
 * The 32 individual records are represented by just the attribute's column name here for simplicity.
-* This worksheet is where visualizations are made.

 [![.img/step05a.png](.img/step05a.png)](#nolink)